jvolkman/bazel-pycross-zstandard-example/README.md

 Built extensions are dynamically linked to an [in-built](zstd.BUILD) `libzstd` which is vendored in the built wheel after running through `repairwheel`.

 Wheel builds are (or at least should be) fully reproducible - even when built on different build host platforms.
-I.e., the `macos-aarch64` wheen should have the same sha256 hash whether it was built on macOS or on linux.
+I.e., the `macos-aarch64` wheel should have the same sha256 hash whether it was built on macOS or on linux.

 **Big caveat:** this only supports linux and macOS, not Windows.